Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 👍🏼 Great for: Number of lakes and the mix of mountain landscape and charming villages

-The Estanys Amagats is also a circular route that links 4 mountain huts.
-It’s just 2 hours from Barcelona, and you’ll be hiking in both the northeastern part of Spain (in the region of Catalonia) and the tiny country of Andorra.
+Estanys Amagats is also a circular hiking route that links four mountain huts.
+It’s just two hours from Barcelona, and you’ll be hiking in both the northeastern part of Spain (in the region of Catalonia) and the tiny country of Andorra.

 If you’re a fan of mountain lakes, you’ll love this one!
 The route’s name actually translates as “Hidden Lakes”, and believe us when we say they gave it this name for a reason… 40 lakes await you along the 73 km journey!

-Besides the breathtaking lakes surrounded by mountains, we also loved that the route doesn’t take place only at high altitudes.
-It actually passes through some charming little mountain villages, making it an interesting combination to discover both the architecture and the magnificent landscapes of the region.
+Besides the breathtaking lakes surrounded by mountains, we loved that the route doesn’t take place only at high altitudes.
+It actually passes through some charming little mountain villages, making it an interesting combination for discovering both the architecture and the magnificent landscapes of the region.

 Curious about this hike?
-Read our Hiking Estanys Amagats guide and get to know more about the route’s sections, the huts, and other essential info.
+Read our Hiking Estanys Amagats guide to learn more about the route’s sections, the huts, and other essential info.

 Coma de Vaca valley